bgoonz/docs-collection/github/github/copilot/index.md

 ---
 title: GitHub Copilot
-intro: 'You can use {% data variables.product.prodname_dotcom %} Copilot to assist with your programming in Visual Studio Code.'
+intro: "You can use {% data variables.product.prodname_dotcom %} Copilot to assist with your programming in Visual Studio Code."
 versions:
-  fpt: '*'
+  fpt: "*"
 children:
   - /about-github-copilot-telemetry
   - /telemetry-terms